KLAMATH RIVER

 "Little Ray's Tackle" in Klamath Glen.
 For all your tackle needs stop by Little Rays.
 This is a must stop for anglers new to the river.
 The crew behind the counter will be more than happy to answer all your questions and point you in the right direction.
 Located just past the Steelhead Lodge.
 707 482-7725

-In Seiad Valley sits the Klamath river side park a quiet little RV park right on the banks of the Klamath for anglers looking for a quieter stretch of the river away from the crowds
+In Seiad Valley sits the Klamath River Side Park a quiet little RV park right on the banks of the Klamath for anglers looking for a quieter stretch of the river away from the crowds.

 River Levels: